adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

 See [Agent Profile Object](#agent-profile) for object format.

 #### Learner Preferences
 Preferences set by the learner about how the content is presented.
 These values are editable by the learner and span the attempts on the activity.
-Due to this, specific learner preference settings may be stored in the [SCORM Activity State Object](#scorm-activity-state).
+Due to this, specific learner preference settings may be stored in the [SCORM Activity Attempt State Object](#scorm-activity-attempt-state).
 SCORM also describes that default values may be defined for the learner.
 These default values may be stored in the [Agent Profile Object](#agent-profile).
 ##### Default Values
 ###### Audio Level
 __SCORM 2004:__ `cmi.learner_preference.audio_level`